hackclub/camp/cohort_3/curriculum/workshops/todo/adding_tasks.md

 And now instead of calling every new task `TASK NAME` every time, we can make `addNewTask` take an input of `taskName`.

+Also note, that `<-- CHANGE` means that this is a line that was added.

 ```javascript
 window.onload = function() {
   var newTaskButton = document.getElementById("new-task-button");